pharmajoe990/blog/_posts/2019-05-13-strategy-pattern.markdown

 ## Example

-This example uses the strategy pattern to apply logic based on differing attributes of an Object, which enables the use of a singular algorithm implmentation.
-The requirement is to synchronise the attributes of an **Account** or **Header** Object, which implement a shared interface **Child**, I'll refer to both of these implmentations as a Child.
+This example uses the strategy pattern to apply logic based on differing attributes of an Object, which enables the use of a singular algorithm implementation.
+The requirement is to synchronise the attributes of an **Account** or **Header** Object, which implement a shared interface **Child**, I'll refer to both of these implementations as a Child.
 The Child attributes may have become stale in a dependant downstream system (regardless of this being a bad design decision).
 Account and Header objects make up a tree structure together, where each node is an account or header.
 Header Objects can include references to Child Accounts or Headers, and Accounts cannot include references to other nodes.

 **Child**